FluentValidation/FluentValidation/docs/upgrading-to-11.md

 ValidatorOptions.Global.DefaultClassLevelCascadeMode = CascadeMode.Continue; // Not actually needed as this is the default.
 Just here for completeness.
 ValidatorOptions.Global.DefaultRuleLevelCascadeMode = CascadeMode.Stop;
 ```
-Similarly, if you are currently setting `AbstractValidator.CascadeMode` to `Continue` or `Stop`, you can simply replace this with
+Similarly, if you are currently setting `AbstractValidator.CascadeMode` to `Continue` or `Stop`, replace this with
 ```csharp
 ClassLevelCascadeMode = CascadeMode.<YourCurrentValue>;
 RuleLevelCascadeMode = CascadeMode.<YourCurrentValue>;